Updated Jun 18, 2026§ For Everyday Items

 Google Find Hub is the crowdsourced Bluetooth tracking network built into Android.
 Google renamed it from “Find My Device” in May 2025, along with a major set of upgrades: UWB support for compatible trackers, satellite location sharing, and airline baggage recovery partnerships.

 The network works like Apple’s Find My.
 When your tracker is out of direct Bluetooth range, it pings silently off any nearby Android device running Google Play Services (Android 9 or later).
 That device sends the tracker’s encrypted location to Google’s servers, and you see the updated position in the Find Hub app on your phone.
+This crowd-sourced relay is anonymous and encrypted end to end, so the location history stays private.

 Diagram showing how Google Find Hub crowdsourced tracker detection network works